Europeans ask May: Where is the give for all this take?

 British officials have suggested they could be forced to slash corporate tax rates to stay competitive if the EU imposes a deal that includes punitive tariffs.

-"If we don't (get a sensible Brexit deal) the people of this country are not simply going to lie down and accept that they will be poorer," May's Chancellor, Philip Hammond said.
+"If we don't (get a sensible Brexit deal) the people of this country are not simply going to lie down and accept that they will be poorer," May's finance minister, Philip Hammond said.
 "We will do whatever it takes to maintain our competitiveness and protect our standard of living."

 Verhofstadt said such remarks would not make it easier to reach a deal: "Saying ... we are going to make a sort of free zone or tax haven of Great Britain, I don’t think this is useful," he said.